Arockne/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    Using the Network tab in chrome dev tools, I made a request throught the new toy form.
+In doing so, the response resulted in a 500 server, meaning there is some kind of error on the server side.
+So checking the server logs I notice that a NameError was raised, which showed where the error was located and what raised the error.
+The error itself was a typo on line 10 being Toys instead of Toy, which fixed this bug.

 - Update the number of likes for a toy

   - How I debugged:
+  When clicking the like button on a toy card, using Network tab, I notice within the headers that there was a status code of 204, meaning no content.
+What that means is that the response from the server is not rendering any JSON data back to the client.
+How I fixed this is by using the render method and passing in the toy that was updated with a like.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  When clicking the "Donate to GoodWill" button, the Network tab showed a 404 no_content status.
+Has a possble two meanings, either the id is not located within the database or the route does not exist.
+I first checked if the logic within the controller was correct, then I checked to see if the route actually existed within the routes.
+How I fixed this bug was by implementing the route that did not exist.